 Frequently Asked Questions

-You’ll be in the hands of our dedicated, local Trip Leaders and Program Directors, who strive to make all of our travelers—but particularly our solo travelers—feel welcome, comfortable, and included.
-Whether you need help ordering a meal at a local restaurant or wish to pursue special interests, your Trip Leader or Program Director will be happy to assist you.
+You’ll be in the hands of our dedicated, local Trip Experience Leaders, who strive to make all of our travelers—but particularly our solo travelers—feel welcome, comfortable, and included.
+Whether you need help ordering a meal at a local restaurant or wish to pursue special interests, your Trip Experience Leader will be happy to assist you.

 Recharging My Batteries in India